St. John's, Newfoundland and Labrador: Climate

 Mean temperatures range from -4.7 C in February to 16.5 C in August, showing somewhat of a seasonal lag in the climate.
 The city is also one of the areas of the country most prone to tropical cyclone activity, as it is bordered by the Atlantic Ocean to the east, where tropical storms (and sometimes hurricanes) travel from the United States.
-The city is one of the rainiest in Canada outside of coastal British Columbia.
+With an annual average 60.58 in of precipitation, the city is one of the wettest in Canada outside of coastal British Columbia.
 This is partly due to its propensity for tropical storm activity as well as moist, Atlantic air frequently blowing ashore and creating precipitation.